 Tripod: Sunpak 6000-PG (similar photo below).
-They sell this at Best Buy.
+We got ours at Best Buy.
 It’s pretty sturdy and we use it anytime we want to take photos of both of us.
 We used it to take last year’s Christmas card photo!

 How to Find the Right Camera Gear for You

 I recommend shopping around and exploring all your options.
 We looked at Nikon and Canon and ultimately settled on Canon because we had a Canon point-and-shoot and loved it.
 Not a very technical reason, but you have to buy what you are comfortable with.
 If you’re serious about photography as a hobby, I wouldn’t recommend any other brands except Nikon and Canon.

 Be sure to set a budget and stick to it.
 It’s easy to talk yourself into buying the next level up for just a little more money.
 When we bought our camera, we used our Christmas money that both of us received and it was just enough.
 Sure, if we had a million dollars, we would buy the best of the best, but we don’t, so we worked within our budget.
 And as time went on, we invested in other pieces of equipment.
 All of the above was acquired over a 14-month period.